 - If your class has a concern then the student class representative can help you raise this with the lecturer, academic leader or head of school

 - You (or your class representative) can take any concerns about your course delivery or assessment of your papers to your Lecturer, Academic Leader, Head of School.

-- A Student Support Advisor can assist you in resolving any of your concern informally or guide you through the formal process.
+- A Student Support Advisor Advisor can assist you in resolving any of your concerns informally or guide you through the formal process.